beorn7/histogram_experiments/README.md

 this case: 76 consecutive buckets from –91, 2 consecutive buckets from –14).
 The largest delta between buckets needs 3 bytes as a varint, but even with the high observation count here, most deltas (45 out of 78) would fit into a 1-byte varint (between –64 and 63).

-The total histogram is thus encodable in a varint-based delta encoding in less than 150 bytes.
+The wire size of the whole `Histogram` proto message is 244 bytes.

 On my laptop, it took the exposer 550ms to read in the dataset, parse it, and perform all the observations (300ns/observation).
-That's pretty decent for the ad-hoc code in client_golang.
+That's pretty decent for the ad-hoc implementation in client_golang.

 The `spamd.20190918` dataset fills 63 different buckets, 45 positive buckets, 17 negative buckets, and the “zero” bucket.
 Both the positive and negative